Saint Christopher Magallanes and Companions, Martyrs

-Optional Memorial: Liturgical Color: Red
+Liturgical Color: Red

-The militant anti-religious mentality of 1920’s Mexico, and of other culturally Catholic nations, was and is different from Anglo-Saxon secularism.
+The militant, anti-religious mentality of Anglo-Saxon secular humanism is familiar to many believers today.
+It is the air we breath.
+This educated secularism opposes the very idea of God, exalts a narrow understanding of freedom, denigrates the concept of belief, and transposes science as an object of faith rather than a formal creed.
+The militant anti-religious mentality of 1920s Mexico, and of other culturally Catholic nations, was and is different from Anglo-Saxon secularism.
 Anti-Catholicism in Catholic nations expresses itself in anticlericalism.
 Hatred is unleashed against bishops and priests and their instruments of ministry—altars, crucifixes, vestments, rosaries, statues, etc.—not so much against creeds or ideas.
-You don’t need to read Nietzsche or master the Enlightenment canon to get it.
-Anticlericalism is not too complex.
-It’s crude and vicious.
+You don’t need to read Nietzsche or to master the Enlightenment canon to hate the Church.
+Whereas Anglo Saxon secularism wages its battles in the higher echelons of university classrooms and the courts, Latino anticlericalism is not too complex.
 Just kidnap a priest, blindfold him, tie his hands tightly behind his back, and shoot him in the head.
-Anglo Saxon secularism wages its battle in the higher echelons of university classrooms and the courts.
-Anti-clericalism liquidates its enemies against the brick wall behind the local police station.
+Anti-clericalism liquidates its enemies against the dirty brick wall behind the local police station.
+No courtrooms are needed.

 Today’s saint, and the others canonized with him, were caught in the storm that was Plutarco Calles.
-Father Magallanes was a priest of humble origins similar to those of Calles, but Magallenes walked a different path.
+Father Magallanes was a priest of humble origins similar to those of Calles, but Magallanes walked a different path than the strongman.
 After working the land as a youth for his poor family, he entered the seminary and was ordained a priest in 1899.
 He then served faithfully as a chaplain and pastor for many years.
 But the otherwise ordinary arc of his life took an extraordinary turn when, on May 21, 1927, he was on his way to celebrate the Feast of St. Rita of Cascia (May 22) in a small village.
-A shootout between Cristeros and Federal forces near the village led to Fr.
-Magallanes’ arrest, along with a brother priest, Fr.
-Caloca.
+A shootout between Cristeros and Federal forces near the village led to Father Magallanes’ arrest, along with a brother priest, Father Caloca.
 There were no accusations and no trial.
-There was neither presentation of evidence nor right of defense, since priests had no civil rights in Mexico at the time.
+There was neither the presentation of evidence nor the right of defense, since priests had no civil rights in Mexico at the time.
 On May 25, 1927, the two priests were led to the courtyard of a municipal building for what always happened next.
 Father Magallanes stated: “I am innocent and die innocent.
 I absolve with all my heart those who seek my death and ask God that my blood bring peace to a divided Mexico.”
-The priests then absolved each other, spoke some few words of comfort, and then were shot to death by a firing squad of fellow Mexicans in soldiers’ uniforms.
+The priests absolved each other, spoke some few words of comfort, and then were shot to death by a firing squad of fellow Mexicans in soldiers’ uniforms.
 Father Caloca’s last words were: “For God we lived and for Him we die.”

-Fr.
-Magallanes, your quiet witness and noble death are an inspiration to all who suffer physical violence for the faith in unknown ways and in unknown places.
+Father Magallanes, your quiet witness and noble death are an inspiration to all who suffer physical violence for the faith in unknown ways and in unknown places.
 May your intercession and courage be an inspiration for all priests, laymen, and religious who are tempted to bend in the winds of persecution.